Seasonality Trading App

 If you are looking to analyse only one Stock or ETF for seasonality over the 52 weeks period, you will use this input section.
 This is enabled by ticking the box next to “Single Stock/ETF/Index, 52 Weeks“.
 The input screen switches to a different format as shown in the image below.

 Please note that, this optional feature is currently in Beta version (in trial phase and not fully ready for commercial release) and may not be available to your subscription.
+However, if available to your subscription, please do play with this feature of the app and provide feedback to us.

 The main input section has 8 filter criteria marked from 1 to 8 followed by a submit button at 9 as shown in the image below.